trjh/datascience-getclean/CodeBook.md

-## Getting and Cleaning Data
+## Code Book: Getting and Cleaning Data Course Project
-## Course Project

-## Code Book

----

-### Source Variables
+### Study Design / Source Variables

-This section gives a brief description of the source data set, and the base variables in the source data that are processed into our tidy data set.

-The Human Activity Recognition Using Smartphones Data Set  (*UCI HAR Dataset*) is a database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone (Samsung Galaxy S II) with embedded inertial sensors.
+The data in this project comes from the Human Activity Recognition Using Smartphones Data Set ( [UCI HAR Dataset](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) ).
+This is a database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone (Samsung Galaxy S II) with embedded inertial sensors.

+More details on the design of the UCI study are provided at the link above, and in the README.txt and features_info.txt files in the dataset.
+The rest of this section will briefly describe the source variables we used to create our own tidy data version of the UCI data set.

 From the UCI HAR Dataset README.txt file: